vanillaSlice/tiny/README.md

 # Tiny
 A small blog app built with Flask.
+A deployed version can be viewed [here](https://enigmatic-spire-44057.herokuapp.com/).

-## Environment
+## Development Environment
 Install virtualenv to create an isolated environment:
 ```
 sudo pip install virtualenv